NickHugi/PyKotor/README.md

 see [HolocronToolset's readme](https://github.com/NickHugi/PyKotor/tree/master/Tools/HolocronToolset#readme) for more information

-Install requirements-dev.txt to get all pip packages in one shot:
+Optionally, install requirements-dev.txt to get all pip packages in one shot:
 ```commandline
 pip install -r requirements-dev.txt --prefer-binary
 ```